-What Causes It?
+What Causes Non-Hodgkin Lymphoma (NHL)?

-It is often difficult to find a precise cause for most patients with Non-Hodgkin’s Lymphoma.
+The reason why some patients develop lymphoma and others do not is not clear.
 However, several factors are known to be associated with the development of lymphoma.
 These factors include viruses like HIV (Human Immunodeficiency Virus), Epstein Barr Virus (EBV), HTLV-1 and HHV-8.

 While Non-Hodgkin’s Lymphomas can present with a large variety of symptoms, the common symptoms are: